TurboGears/tg2/docs/main/Auth.rst

-tg.ext.repoze.who is a plugable system for authorization/authentication based on sqlalchemy, which is backwards compatable with the TG1 Identity auth system.
+tg.ext.repoze.who is a plugable system for authorization/authentication based on sqlalchemy, which is backwards compatible with the TG1 Identity auth system.

 It's based on repoze.who which is designed just for authentication (thus the who monicker).
-The basic design is that the user's name, groups and permissions are looked up on the way in, and added to the request on the way in to TurboGears.  tg.ext.repoze.who also provides some decorators that check permissions for you, which have the same API as the turbogears one identity module.
+The basic design is that the user's name, groups and permissions are looked up on the way in, and added to the request on the way in to TurboGears.  tg.ext.repoze.who also provides some decorators that check permissions for you, which have the same API as the Turbogears one identity module.

 To use this just answer `yes` during the `paster quickstart` process when it